Top 10 Reasons Why You May Be Audited by the IRS

 No one wants to go through an audit from the IRS.
-It’s time consuming, stressful and could very well end with you paying steeps fines or even facing jail time.
+It’s time consuming, it's stressful, and it could very well end with you paying steeps fines or even facing jail time.

 It’s also very unlikely to happen to you.
-In 2011, the IRS audited 1.6 million individual returns, which sounds like a lot but only represents slightly more than 1% of the total returns filed that year.
+In 2019, the IRS audited just 771,095 tax returns, which is miniscule compared to the overall number of returns each year.
 And, if we’re being honest here, it’s not something you should be afraid of presuming you haven’t misrepresented yourself.
 The process certainly isn’t pleasant, but as long as you have the necessary supporting documents you should make it through the audit just fine.

 That said, given the choice between getting audited and not getting audited I think we’d all choose no audit.
-So here are the top ten reasons why you may get pulled for an audit this year.
+So here are the ten most common reasons why your return could get pulled for an audit this year.

 1. Making mistakes

 Errors are a fast way to draw attention to your return – the bigger the error, the more likely it is to be detected, and the more likely you are to find yourself trying to explain it in an audit.